ryosuke1256/TodoReactTest/README.md

 - Integration Testing: Jest,　React Hooks Testing Library
 - Unit Testing: Jest
 - Static analysis: Eslint, TypeScript

+## Hooks

+We employ Git hooks to enhance our development process:

+- Local Development: We use Husky to set up and manage Git hooks locally
+- Remote Integration: For remote integration, we rely on GitHub Actions for automated workflows

+## Design System

+We adopt the Atomic Design methodology for organizing our design system, and we use Storybook as our design system tool

 ## Future Plans